 Fracture fixation is almost always used to repair severe or compound fractures.
 Generally, less invasive methods of resetting the bone — such as a cast or sling — are preferred, except in cases where the break is especially severe.

 However, broken bones aren’t the only condition that can be treated with fracture fixation.
-The surgery can also be used to correct bone misalignment, extend a limb’s length, or keep soft tissue safe after a burn or other injury.
+The surgery can also correct bone misalignment, extend a limb’s length, or keep soft tissue safe after a burn or other injury.

 The most common reasons for fracture fixation include: